<img src="https://www.astute-7-visionary.com/808803.png" style="display:none;">

 Not all POP displays are created equal.
 The most effective ones are designed with a specific goal, product, and customer in mind.
 Choosing the right type of display is the first step toward creating a display that doesn't just sit there but actively works to move your products.
 From large, unmissable floor units to small, strategic counter displays, each format serves a unique purpose in the retail environment.
 Let's look at the most common types and what makes them so effective at driving sales.

-Freestanding and Floor Displays
+Go Big with Freestanding and Floor Displays

 Think of freestanding displays as the main event.
 These stand-alone fixtures are designed to grab attention from across the room and can be placed in high-traffic areas to interrupt a customer’s path and introduce them to something new.
 Because they aren’t confined to a shelf, you have complete creative freedom with their shape, size, and branding.
 This makes them perfect for launching a new product, highlighting a flagship item, or running a major promotion.
 A well-designed floor display acts as a silent salesperson, drawing shoppers in and encouraging them to engage with your products.
 You can see some great examples of custom displays that command attention on the retail floor.